 Typically the acknowledgement response will include a “ticket number” or unique identifier to allow for future interactions with the SSAD.

-An example of online critical infrastructure includes root servers; an example of offline critical infrastructure includes bridges.
+An example of online critical infrastructure includes, amongst others, root servers; examples of offline critical infrastructure includes, amongst others, utilities, transportation and banking.

-Determining Variable SLAs for SSAD
+Determining Variable SLAs for response times for SSAD

 How is priority defined?

 Priority is a code assigned to requests for disclosure that contain agreed to, best effort target response times.
-The spectrum of codes is defined by urgency and corresponding impacts to match market conditions.
-It is assumed that the SSAD will contain an application to process disclosure requests and can manage a feature to set attributes for an inbound request in the SSAD.

 Who sets the priority?

-The initial priority of a disclosure request is set by the Central Gateway Manager based on the criteria outlined below.
+The initial priority of a disclosure request is set by the Requestor, using the priority options provided by the Central Gateway Manager, based on the criteria outlined below.
+When selecting a priority, the Central Gateway Manager will clearly state the criteria applicable for an Urgent Request and the potential consequences of abusing this priority setting.

 What happens if priority needs to be shifted?

 It is possible that the initially-set priority may need to be reassigned during the review of the request.
-For example, as a request is manually reviewed, the Central Gateway Manager and/or the Contracted Party may note that although the priority is set as 2 (UDRP/URS), the request shows no evidence documenting a filed UDRP case, and accordingly, the request should be recategorized as Priority 3.
-Any recategorization SHALL be communicated to the Requestor.
-The disclosing entity shall provide the requested information or provide a reason why it cannot disclose the information under the below-defined SLAs.
-It is expected that the process and procedures based on best practices such as incident or problem management will ultimately govern the processing of disclosure requests and in particular the assignments and subsequent management of the assigned priority.
-An appeal mechanism will likely be required.
+For example, as a request is manually reviewed, the Contracted Party may note that although the priority is set as 2 (UDRP/URS), the request shows no evidence documenting a filed UDRP case, and accordingly, the request should be recategorized as Priority 3.
+Any recategorization SHALL be communicated to the Central Gateway Manager and Requestor.
+The Contracted Party shall provide the requested information or provide a reason why it cannot disclose the information under the below-defined response targets and compliance targets.

-If a Contracted Party is of the view that the priority designation is not assigned by the Central Gateway Manager in a manner consistent with the conditions established by EPDP Team, the Contracted Party can raise an appeal with the SSAD Steering Committee.

 Priority Matrix for non-automated disclosure requests